COVID-19 and Dairy Industry Trade and Markets - Briefings

 As the COVID-19 situation continues to evolve worldwide, several key developments are reshaping and influencing dairy markets.
 These include changes to demand in Australia and overseas, distribution challenges and supply chain impacts.
 Dairy Australia is monitoring these developments closely and will release updated briefs on a weekly basis.
 Please download the latest issues brief for market information and implications from an Australian dairy industry perspective.

-On 1 April, the Australian Government announced $110 million in funding to help exporters get their high-quality produce into key overseas markets during the COVID-19 pandemic.
-The program will be managed by Mr Michael Byrne, International Freight Coordinator General, and will coordinate flights from Melbourne, Sydney, Brisbane and Perth to deliver fresh produce to China, Japan, Hong Kong, Singapore and the United Arab Emirates.
+The Australian Government has initiated the International Freight Assistance Mechanism to help exporters get their high-quality produce into key overseas markets during the COVID-19 pandemic.
+The program is being managed by Mr Michael Byrne, International Freight Coordinator General, and will coordinate flights from Melbourne, Sydney, Brisbane and Perth to deliver fresh produce to China, Japan, Hong Kong, Singapore and the United Arab Emirates.

 Eligible products may include: